 - Lectures (2 hours a week) will introduce fundamental concepts and frameworks, including methods for engaging in data analysis.

-- Tutorials (1 hour every week or fortnight depending on class size) will provide opportunities for students to engage in exercises and discussion.
+- Tutorials (1 hour every week) will provide opportunities for students to engage in hands-on exercises.

-- 2500 word essay including data analysis – students may select from a choice of data.
-This will involve close engagement with authentic data, identifying and defining themes, locating relevant literature and communicating the results in a comprehensive and logical manner.
+The final essay will include data analysis and will involve close engagement with authentic data, identifying and defining themes, locating relevant literature and communicating the results in a comprehensive and logical manner.

 Mishler, EG. (1984).
 Routine practice: The voice of medicine and the structure of unremarkable interviews.
 In The Discourse of Medicine: Dialectics of Medical Interviews, 59-93.
 Norwood, N.J.: Ablex.